rabbitmq/rabbitmq-website/site/stomp.md

 used.

 Queue destinations deliver each message to at most one subscriber.
-Messages sent when no subscriber exist will be queued until a subscriber connects to the queue.
+Messages sent when no subscriber exists will be queued until a subscriber connects to the queue.

 #### AMQP semantics